firebase/genkit/docs/get-started.md

     - On the **Run** tab, you will see a list of all of the flows that you have defined and any models that have been configured by plugins.

-      Click **jokeFlow** and try running it with some input text (for example, `"manatees"`).
-If all goes well, you'll be rewarded with a joke about manatees.
-Run it a few more times and you might get one that's funny.
+      Click **menuSuggestionFlow** and try running it with some input text (for example, `"cat"`).
+If all goes well, you'll be rewarded with a menu suggestion for a cat themed restaurant.

     - On the **Inspect** tab, you'll see a history of flow executions.
 For each flow, you can see the parameters that were passed to the flow and a